Why Ofsted Were Wrong About Brooks and Kirk

 All of the above comments have the same reasoning behind them; they all relate to our time constraints and the way in which we offered support.

-Obviously, it’s hard to measure the achievement rates for roll-on roll-off courses.
+It’s hard to measure the achievement rates for roll-on roll-off courses.
 This means that providing our learners don’t withdraw themselves, they will always complete their course.
 But Ofsted needed to see strict start dates, end dates and completion rates.
 This simply wasn’t possible – and so, ‘Required Improvement’.

 Meanwhile, on the strengths side of the Ofsted report, we actually received some wonderful comments from them…